 EC regulations led to major improvements including the creation of an automated overhead meat rail system, new stalls and chiller rooms and sealed loading bays.

-James Burden currently trades from 5 outlets within Smithfield Market from where it satisfies a diverse range of customers needs; direct customers, Butchers, Hotels, Restaurants, and other wholesalers.
+James Burden currently trades from 6 outlets within Smithfield Market from where it satisfies a diverse range of customers’ needs; direct customers, Butchers, Hotels, Restaurants, and other wholesalers.
 A further two wholesale offices independent of Smithfield trade in large volumes of Red Meat and Poultry.
-Together, as part of The Burden Group, the business has grown dramatically and has an annual turnover in excess of £120M.
+Together, as part of The Burden Group, the business has grown dramatically and has an annual turnover in excess of £150M.